-Two controls regulate the performance of your appliance: a primary air control supplies oxygen for the fire, and a damper directs air flow within the stove to activate and deactivate the combustion system, Figure 5.1.
+Two controls regulate the performance of the Encore®: a primary air control supplies oxygen for the fire, and a damper directs air flow within the stove to activate and deactivate the combustion system.
+(Figure 31)

 Symbols cast into the stove are reminders of the correct directions for using the controls.
 The words 'Left' and 'right' in these directions are facing the stove.